stschoelzel/My-Shared-Compendia/README.md

 To change the default setup simple edit the module.json.
 All compendia are defined within the "packs" attribute beginning with line 10.

 Theres a sample for each possible compendium Entity - so start there.
-Delete or change as you see fit.
+Delete or change as you see fit and/or [fork](https://github.com/user/repository/fork) for your convenience.

 ### Classes, Feats or Features
 There are no enteties for Classes, Feats, Features or anything more than the seven listed available in FoundryVTT.
 Best practices is to use the "[Item](https://foundryvtt.com/api/Item.html "Item")"  entity for those.